Mercy of God towards a just king

 2 Kings 20:2-3

-After Hezekiah had done this prayer the Bible tells us the following:
+After Hezekiah prayed, the Bible tells us what happened:

 4 Before Isaiah had left the middle court, the word of the Lord came to him: